-Lan Park show off some of her Hudson and King home goods to Peter Malone former Campaign Manager, A River of Opportunities
+Lan Park shows off some of her Hudson and King home goods

 Newburgh, N.Y. resident and creative maker, Lan Park, is the creator and designer of a unique home goods textile line which she runs out of the huge Newburgh loft she shares with her husband, Michael Park, who also helps manage her business.

-Lan designs primarily in textiles, and she takes a very inventive and creative approach to her work.
+Lan designs primarily in textiles, and takes a very inventive and creative approach to her work.

 Her designer’s eye is drawn to detail, composition, and the contrasts possible with color, value, and hue.